Turn any treadmill into a DIY Peloton Tread with the Peloton app + Stryd pod. Get metrics, save money, and enjoy studio-style runs at home.

 Just like I mentioned in the Bike post, there are some differences that you need to evaluate for yourself.
 See if it's worth it to spend the extra money on an actual Peloton Tread.
 For me, it's not - but you might be more motivated by some of the extras Peloton offers.

-Look, not a ton of good has come out of the past few years.
-Being forced to make this setup has been one of the biggest blessings for our family.
+Being forced to make our garage home gym setup was one of the best things that came out of the pandemic for our family.
 I'm not sure if I would have done the DIY Peloton Tread if not for the pandemic.
 But I'm so glad I did!

 Leave a Reply